Mosquito-Borne Viral Encephalitis

 National Institute of Neurological Disorders and Stroke

 Quick lesson about West Nile infection.
-EBSCO Nursing Reference Center website.http://www.ebscohost.com/nursing/products/nursing-reference-center.
-Accessed December 7, 2017.
+EBSCO Nursing Reference Center website.
+Available at: https://www.ebscohost.com/nursing/products/nursing-reference-center. .
+Accessed April 6, 2021.